hylimo/hylimo/website/docs/sequence.md

 }
 ```

-Is exactly the same as `lostMessage`, the meaning comes from the direction in which you declare the message
+Is exactly the same as `lostMessage`, the meaning comes from the direction in which you declare the message.

 **params**:

 - `distance`: the optional distance of the message on the x axis.
-Defaults to `externalMessageDistance`
+Defaults to `externalMessageMargin`
-- `diameter`: the optional diameter of the dot.
-Defaults to `externalMessageDiameter`

-**returns**: the created dot
+**returns**: The created found message to be used with a message operator

 ### fragment

 Only available within the function of a `frame`.
-Adds a new fragment to this frame.
-A fragment is the following:
+Creates a new fragment inside this frame.
+A fragment is a separate section within the frame, optionally with name and subtext.

-- An optional line on top separating the previous fragment,
-- An optional name of this fragment (i.e. `if`, `else`, `while`, …)
-- An optional border around the name
-- An optional subtext, i.e. a condition

 **params**:

-- 0: The name of this fragment
+- 0: The text to display right of the main text, i.e. a condition for an else if
 - `at`: the absolute y position where to start the fragment.
 If set, takes priority over 'after'
 - `after`: the relative y offset from the current position.
 Only used if 'at' is not set
-- `defaultMargin`: the default margin to use if neither 'at' nor 'after' is set.
-Defaults to config.margin
+- `subtextMargin`: the horizontal margin for the subtext label.
+Defaults to the config `frameSubtextMargin`

-- `subtext`: The optional subtext of this fragment
+**returns**: The created fragment
-- `hasLine`: Whether to draw the line on top.
-Defaults to `true`

-**returns**: A data object containing all this data plus the newly created elements

 ### frame

-Creates a new frame.
+Creates a frame.
 If a callback function is provided, it will be executed and the frame's bottom will be set to the current position after execution.
+Otherwise, you must specify bottomAt or bottomAfter.

 **params**:

-- 0: The name of this frame, i.e. `if` or `while`
+- 0: The text to display in the upper-left corner
 - 1: A function generating all fragments (additional compartments within the frame)
-- `subtext`: The optional subtext of this fragment, i.e. a condition
+- `subtext`: The text to display right of the main text, i.e. a condition for an if or while
-- `topAt`: The absolute y position marking the upper border of the frame.
-If set, takes priority over 'topAfter'
+- `at`: The absolute y position marking the upper border of the frame.
+If set, takes priority over 'after'
-- `topAfter`: The relative y offset from the current position for the top border.
-Only used if 'topAt' is not set
+- `after`: The relative y offset from the current position for the top border.
+Only used if 'at' is not set
-- `topDefaultMargin`: The default margin to use for the top if neither 'topAt' nor 'topAfter' is set.
-Defaults to frameMarginY
 - `right`: The participant marking the right border of the frame.
-The border will be extended by 'frameMarginX' to the right
+The border will be extended by 'marginRight' to the right.
+Optional if a callback is provided
 - `left`: The participant marking the left border of the frame.
-The border will be extended by 'frameMarginX' to the left
+The border will be extended by 'marginLeft' to the left.
+Optional if a callback is provided
-- `marginX`: How much margin to use both left and right.
-Defaults to 'frameMarginX'
-- `marginY`: How much margin to use both on the top and bottom.
-Defaults to 'frameMarginY'
 - `marginLeft`: How much margin to use on the left.
-Defaults to 'marginX'
+Defaults to the config `frameMarginX`
-- `marginTop`: How much margin to use on the top.
-Defaults to 'marginY'
 - `marginRight`: How much margin to use on the right.
-Defaults to 'marginX'
+Defaults to the config `frameMarginX`
 - `marginBottom`: How much margin to use on the bottom.
-Defaults to 'marginY'
+Defaults to the config `frameMarginBottom`
+- `subtextMargin`: the horizontal margin for the subtext label.
+Defaults to the config `frameSubtextMargin`

 **returns**: The created frame